cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 published: true
 ---

-For those writing Ember apps, jQuery has been an omnipresent presence from the beginning.
+For those writing Ember apps, jQuery has been an omnipresent shadow from the beginning.
-It is included by default with the framework and seems to be infiltrated everywhere in it and the community.
+It is included by default with the framework and seems to be infiltrated everywhere in it and in the community.
 Well, that is about to end.

 <!-- more -->